 If you’re a user of Google+, you may have already been enjoying many of the photo storage and other benefits of that service.
 Now, with the new Google Photos app for iOS, you can take advantage of all the photo storage and management tools without having to create a Google+ account.

 However, if you are a Google+ user, you’ll be happy to know that the new Google Photos app will still work in perfect sync with your Google+ account.

 Google photos is FREE to download from the App Store.
-It has many similarities to the native Photos app (for viewing and organizing your photos) and Apple’s recently launched iCloud Photos (for backing up your photos to iCloud and accessing them from your other devices).
+It has many similarities to the native Photos app (for viewing and organizing your photos) and Apple’s recently launched iCloud Photos (for backing up your photos to iCloud and sharing them via iCloud Photo Sharing).

 While the app does offer benefits for managing and editing photos stored only on your phone, its full benefits can only be accessed if you use it to store your photos in the Google cloud.

 So let’s take a look at what Google Photos has to offer, including some unique features not found in other photo management apps.